-- describe and explain fundamental concepts in laser physics - compare the function and properties of a number of common lasers - verify properties of materials used for laser production
+COs Course outcomes CO1 Describe and explain fundamental concepts in laser physics CO2 Compare the function and properties of a number of common lasers CO3 Verify properties of materials used for laser production CO4 Understand laser safety protocols and practices to ensure safe and efficient laser operation.
+CO5 Explore advanced topics in laser technology and develop the ability for innovative laser applications and research.